-Chery's 2023 Summit Sets The Stage For Green Technology And User-Centric Innovation
+CHERY's 2023 Summit Sets The Stage For Green Technology And User-Centric Innovation

-(MENAFN- AETOSWire) In an era where automotive companies worldwide are facing challenges in building substantial connections with their user base Chinese automaker Chery is gearing up to host the "2023 Chery International User Summit" in October, from the 15th to the 20th.
+In an era where automotive companies worldwide are facing challenges in building substantial connections with their user base, Chinese automaker CHERY is gearing up to host the '2023 CHERY International User Summit' from October 15 to 20.
 This highly anticipated event is set to bring together a diverse array of international users, influential thought leaders, and prominent global media outlets in the city of Wuhu, China.
 Underpinning the overarching themes of environmental consciousness, cutting-edge technology, and the future of the industry, participants will embark on a collective journey to redefine the user experience.

-In its ongoing commitment to staying attuned to user demands and remaining ahead of the curve, Chery has nurtured an international brand image characterized by warmth and responsibility.
+In its ongoing commitment to staying attuned to user demands and remaining ahead of the curve, CHERY has nurtured an international brand image characterised by warmth and responsibility.
 The company's unwavering dedication to delivering user value and perpetually striving for user satisfaction stands as a testament to its values.

 Legal Disclaimer: